-- 8. 'I'he owner and skipper of a vessel must ensure that either- - (a) as large an area as possible of the interior of an undecked vessel or the deck of a decked vessel is painted or pigmented in a colour making the vessel readily visible from above in any sca condition; or - (b) there is readily available on board the vessel, and capable of floating in a spread-out position when attached to it- - (i) a length of canvas or similar suitable material so painted or pigmented of a size capable of extending the full width of the vessel, but not less than 2 metres by 2 metres; or - (ii) a rectangular object so painted or pigmented of which the side equals the width of the vessel, but not less than I metre in width.
+- 9. The owner and skipper of a vessel must ensure that either- - (a) as large an area as possible of the interior of a vessel that is not a decked vessel or of the deck of a decked vessel is painted or pigmented in a colour making the vessel readily visible from above in any sea condition; or - (b) there is readily available on board the vessel, and capable of floating in a spread-out position when attached to it- - (i) a length of canvas or similar suitable material, so painted or pigmented, of a size capable of extending the full width of the vessel, but not less than 2 metres by 2 metres; or - (ii) a rectangular object, so painted or pigmented, of which the side equals the width of the vessel, but not less than 1 metre in width.